JakePember/cymetrics/README.md

 INTRODUCTION
 ------------
-Cy-Metrics is a Cypress post process that looks at durations on an individual test case level and at a file level, to determine the fastest completion time for the amount of test runners available.
-The average duration of multiple runs will be used, so the more Cy-Metrics is used, the more accurate it becomes.
-Check out the [scenario section](#requirements) for a better understanding of Cy-Metrics.
+cymetrics is a Cypress post process that looks at durations on an individual test case level and at a file level, to determine the fastest completion time for the amount of test runners available.
+The average duration of multiple runs will be used, so the more cymetrics is used, the more accurate it becomes.

+Check out the [scenario section](#requirements) for a better understanding of cymetrics, or the sample project, [cypress-playground](https://github.com/JakePember/cypress-playgroung) demonstrating cymetrics' use.

 Example
 -------